SeleniumHQ/docker-selenium/charts/selenium-grid/README.md

 If you are setting `ingress-nginx.enabled` to `true`, chart Ingress NGINX Controller is installed and can be configured with values with the prefix `ingress-nginx`.
 See https://github.com/kubernetes/ingress-nginx for more details.

+### Configuration of Jaeger

+If you are setting `tracing.enabled` to `true`, chart Jaeger is installed and can be configured with values with the prefix `jaeger`.
+See https://github.com/jaegertracing/helm-charts for more details.

 ### Configuration for Selenium-Hub